REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer: Experiment Details

 \section{Experiment Details}

-\paragraph{ Caching Intermediate Robots } In practice, frequently calling the generation of simulation environments could be time costly.
-To avoid repetitively generating a new environment at the start of every epoch and to speed up the training process, we pre-generated and cache a large number (e.g. 1,000) of environments.
-At the start of each epoch, we randomly sample the desired interpolation range and fetch a simulation environment from the cache.
+\paragraph{ Caching Intermediate Robots } In practice, frequently calling the function for generating simulation environments could be costly.
+To avoid repetitively generating a new environment at the start of every epoch and to speed up the training process, we pre-generate and cache a large number (e.g. 1,000) of environments.
+At the start of each epoch, we randomly sample within the desired interpolation range and fetch a simulation environment from the cache.
 When the number of cached environments is large, the above sampling behavior is a good approximation to sampling from continuous robot evolution.

 \paragraph{Experiment Hyperparameter Setting} We illustrate the hyperparameters of the neural networks used in Gym and Hand Manipulation Suite experiments, including layer size, batch size and learning rate, in Table \ref{tab:supp:net:param}.